duckdb/duckdb-web/docs/configuration/secrets_manager.md

 #### Secret Providers

 To create a secret, a **Secret Provider** needs to be used.
 A Secret Provider is a mechanism through which a secret is generated.
 To illustrate this, for the `S3`, `GCS`, `R2`, and `AZURE` secret types, DuckDB currently supports two providers: `CONFIG` and `CREDENTIAL_CHAIN`.
 The `CONFIG` provider requires the user to pass all configuration information into the `CREATE SECRET`, whereas the `CREDENTIAL_CHAIN` provider will automatically try to fetch credentials.
 When no Secret Provider is specified, the `CONFIG` provider is used.
-For more details on how to create secrets using different providers checkout the respective pages on [httpfs](../extensions/httpfs#configuration-and-authentication-using-secrets) and [azure](../extensions/azure#authentication-with-secret)
+For more details on how to create secrets using different providers check out the respective pages on [httpfs](../extensions/httpfs#configuration-and-authentication-using-secrets) and [azure](../extensions/azure#authentication-with-secret).

 #### Temporary Secrets